-6.43 The Neighbourhood Plan supports the existing policy framework on the visitor economy, particularly LPP1 CorePolicy 5.
+6.41 The Neighbourhood Plan supports the existing policy framework on the visitor economy, particularly LPP1 CorePolicy 5.
 An overwhelming majority (85%) of respondents to the Neighbourhood Plan Survey agreed that tourism is vital to the local economy to ensure local businesses remain viable.
 This is supported by the Town's Tourist Information Office and discussions with accommodation providers.
 Clearly more visitor accommodation is required so that support can be given to tourism in the town.
-A number of community aspirations to support and strengthen the visitor economy are proposed in Chapter 7 (Paragraphs 7.2 to 7.4) and a policy is proposed to enhance, encourage and preserve visitor accommodation in the town.

-SEA12 Visitor Accommodation in Seaford
+SEA11 Visitor Accommodation in Seaford